rasheed1306/docker-netflix-scraper/README.md

 Before discovering new movies, the scraper automatically fills in gaps for existing data:
 1. **Ratings backfill**: Query rows where `rating IS NULL` and `imdb_id IS NOT NULL`, call OMDB concurrently (10 at a time), batch update successful fetches
 2. **Embeddings backfill**: Query rows where `embedding IS NULL`, batch descriptions into OpenAI calls (20 per call), batch update vectors
-3. **Trailers backfill**: Query rows where `trailer_url IS NULL`, call TMDB videos first, then YouTube fallback (5 concurrent), batch update URLs
+3. **Trailers backfill**: Query rows where `trailer_url IS NULL`, generate YouTube search URLs directly — no API call, instant, all rows filled

 ### Per-Page Pipeline (20 movies)
 1. Filter out movies already in DB (using `tmdb_id` set)
-2. Fetch details: `/movie/{id}` → `/movie/{id}/videos` → OMDB rating
+2. Fetch details: `/movie/{id}` → OMDB rating
+3. Generate YouTube search URL as trailer fallback
-3. Batch all descriptions into one OpenAI embedding call
+4. Batch all descriptions into one OpenAI embedding call
-4. Upsert to Supabase (embeddings never overwritten on re-runs)
+5. Upsert to Supabase (embeddings never overwritten on re-runs)
-5. Close DB connection, sleep 1s, reconnect
+6. Close DB connection, sleep 1s, reconnect
-6. Log the run (success/failed + error message)
+7. Log the run (success/failed + error message)

 ## Database Schema